jonidaniel/mental-run/README.md

 ## Status

 - Initially published on [Google Play](https://play.google.com/store/games) in April 28, 2021
-  - Mental Run is now in re-publishing
+  - Now in re-publishing
-  - Not available from Google Play right now, but wil be later this summer
+  - Not downloadable right now, but will be later this summer
-  - You can still try out the testing version now by downloading the APK-file in /???
+  - You can still try out the testing version now by opening the APK-file with an Android device
+    - The file can be found in `/android/build/intermediates/apk/debug/android-debug.apk`

 ## Usage